 A critical accounting estimate is one that is both important to the presentation of our financial position and results of operations, and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
 These uncertainties are discussed in "Item 1A.
 Risk Factors."
 We believe that the following accounting estimates we have identified as critical involve a greater degree of judgment and complexity than our other accounting policies.
-Accordingly, these are the estimates we believe are the most critical to understanding and evaluating our consolidated financial condition and results of operations.
-Refer to Note 1 to our consolidated financial statements included elsewhere in this report for a summary of each of the related accounting policies.
+Accordingly, these are the estimates we believe are the most critical to understanding and evaluating our consolidated financial statements included elsewhere in this report for a summary of each of the related accounting policies.